 Personally I find it easier when someone is taking the photos for you, if it’s possible. it’s a lot quicker and all you have to do is do lots of poses while they click away!

 I always zoom in as much as possible and see where the best place is for me to stand.
 It doesn’t take much time to find the right place and it’s mostly just more then a meter away so walking back and forth isn’t so bad!
-And more chance it takes you sharp instead of the background!posted almost 4 years ago
+And more chance it takes you sharp instead of the background!posted over 4 years ago